Target: Harry: Plot

 During a race at Monte Carlo, Milos Segora attempts to assassinate Jason Carlyle but shoots an innocent bystander instead.
 Carlyle and his daughter Ruth flee the scene.
 Meanwhile, freelance pilot Harry Black is bailed out of prison and released with a warning by Lieutenant Duval.
 Harry flies Jason Carlyle to Istanbul.
 Shortly thereafter, Carlyle is murdered.

 Carlyle was believed to be carrying plates for counterfeiting currency, plates that are now missing.
 Harry is caught between rival crooks searching for the plates, and also the Istanbul police, who suspect his involvement in Carlyle's death.
 Interested parties include purported local crimelord Mosul Rashi, whose henchmen include Segora and Kemal; and the mysterious Diane Reed.
 After various run-ins, Harry flees Istanbul and returns to Monte Carlo.

 In Monte Carlo, Harry meets with Ruth and discovers that she had plates all along.
 Kemal, in league with Diane, breaks into Ruth's hotel room, murders her, and takes the plates.
 Kemal subsequently attempts to kill Harry but Harry kills him instead.
 Harry and Rashi form an alliance of convenience and follow Diane to Kerkyra.
 There, Segora reveals himself to be a member of the Albanian secret service and makes his own deal with Diane for the plates.
 In the ensuing chase, Harry and Rashi try to escape by hiding in tour group.
 Segora and his men shoot several tourists before Harry and Rashi shoot them.
-Rashi bowes out of the caper, and Harry returns to Monte Carlo alone to confront Diane.
+Rashi bows out of the caper, and Harry returns to Monte Carlo alone to confront Diane.
 He agrees to team up with Diane but instead turns her in to Duval.